 |Living in 2015||Living in the 1800s|

 |Responsible for cleaning my room||Responsible for hunting and fishing|

 |Living at home||Forced to leave my home|

-Your Turn Make your own perspective-shifting chart.
+Your Turn Make your own perspective-shifting chart (or copy this Google doc).
 In the left column, write facts about yourself, from general to specific.
 In the right column, change some facts to match someone in history.
 Now, write about a historical event from the viewpoint of the person in history.

 Using Perspective Shifting to Imagine History by Thoughtful Learning is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.